folio-org/mod-source-record-manager/RuleProcessorApi.md

 ### Introduction
 The source-record-manager(SRM) converts MARC records to Inventory instances while handling incoming data.
 The process of converting MARC record into Instance object is usually called **MARC-to-Instance mapping**.

 Conversion logic is defined by mapping rules and these rules are described in JSON.
-Mapping rule basically has functions for data normalization(trim leading whitespaces, remove slashes, remove ending punctuation) and name of the target Instance field, where to put result of mapping.
+Mapping rule basically has functions for data normalization(trim leading whitespaces, remove slashes, remove ending punctuation) and the target Instance field, where to put result of mapping.
-*This document describes a structure of rules, flags, real use cases and REST API to work with.*
+#### *This document describes a structure of rules, flags, real use cases and REST API to work with.*
 ### What is mapping rule
 Basically, rule is a simple key-value JSON element.
 The key serves a MARC record's field(tag).
 The value itself is a rule.
 ```json